CodiceApp/docs/calendar.md

 # Calendar

-Calendar is an alernative view of your notes.
+Calendar is an alternative view of your notes.

 ### Month view
 ![Calendar](assets/images/calendar.png)